danbev/learning-iot/fpga/README.md

 ![FPGA Device](./img/ice40hx8k.jpg "FPGA Device")

-This FPGA can be powers using a 5V barrel connector or it can be powered using 3.3V pin, but notice that this is only possible if enabled by soldering the bridge on the bottom side of the board:
+This FPGA can be powered using a 5V barrel connector or it can be powered using 3.3V pin, but notice that this is only possible if enabled by soldering the bridge on the bottom side of the board: